+5.0 ACTION PROGR AMME - MEASURES

+5.1 Kev Pressures

-5.0 ACTION PROGRAMME - MEASURES 5.0 ACTION PROGR RAMME - MEASURES On-site waste water treatment systems Cork County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations.
+5.1 Key Pressures On-site waste water treatment systems Cork County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations.
 Cork County Council were to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licensed activities.
 Section 70 of the Water Services Act 2007 places a duty of care on owners of septic tanks and provides local authorities with enforcement powers including prosecution to address any problems identified.
-The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Cork County Council for the Adrigole Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012.
-All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment &amp; Disposal Systems Serving Single Houses.
-This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: 5.2 Potential Secondary Pressures Agriculture The Report on Possible Risks from Agriculture on Designated Shellfish Water Areas, received from Cork County Council for the Adrigole Designated Shellfish Water Area has been reviewed and Cork County Council has generally complied with the Pollution Reduction Programme requirements.
-However, it is considered that it would be prudent to Carry out additional investigations of agricultural activities in the areas in the vicinity of the shellfish water areas to complete the risk assessment and outline the full extent of the impact. follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements
+The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Cork County Council for the League Point Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to carry out on-site waste water treatment systems investigations in the areas in the vicinity of the shellfish water areas to complete the risk assessment and outline the full extent of the impact.
+The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012.
+All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving Single Houses.
+This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area.

+5.2 Potential Secondary

+Pressures

+Agriculture The Report on Possible Risks from Agriculture on Designated Shellfish Water Areas, received from Cork County Council for the League Point Designated Shellfish Water Area has been reviewed and Cork County Council has generally complied with the Pollution Reduction Programme requirements.
+However, it is considered that it would be prudent to Carry out investigations of agricultural activities in the areas in the vicinity of the shellfish water areas to complete the risk assessment and outline the full extent of the

+Follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements.
 Future Development Under Article 4 of the European Communities (Quality of Shellfish Waters) Regulations 2006 (S.I.
 No. 286 of 2006) (as amended), every public authority that has functions the performance of which may affect shellfish waters shall perform those functions in a manner that will promote compliance with the objectives of this pollution reduction programme and with the objectives of the Shellfish Waters Directive.
 The functions of particular importance - in light of the objectives of Directive 2006/113/EC and of this PRP - include waste water treatment (licensing and operations), implementation of the GAP Regulations, waste management (licensing and operations), effluent discharge licences, planning and development and building control.
 Continued monitoring will be carried out during the lifetime of the PRP.
 Should this monitoring identify pressures that are impacting on shellfish water quality in the designated area, the PRP will be appropriately amended.

-Compliance with the Parameters set out in the Directive
+Compliance with the Parameters set out in the Directive1